dhellmann/pymotw/PyMOTW/imaplib/index.rst

 Search Criteria
 ===============

 A variety of other search criteria can be used, including looking at dates for the message, flags, and other headers.
-Refer to section 6.4.4. of `RFC 3501`_ for complete details.
+Refer to section 6.4.4. of :rfc:`3501` for complete details.

 As one example, to look for messages with ``'test message 2'`` in the subject, the search criteria could be constructed as::